marbl/Mash/doc/sphinx/tutorials.rst

 `RefSeqSketches.msh.gz <http://gembox.cbcb.umd.edu/mash/RefSeqSketches.msh.gz>`_

-Sketch the reads (not provided here; 10x-100x coverage of a single bacterial genome with any sequencing technology should work), using :code:`-u` to improve results by filtering unique k-mers:
+Sketch the reads (not provided here; 10x-100x coverage of a single bacterial genome with any sequencing technology should work), using :code:`-m 2` to improve results by ignoring single-copy k-mers, which are more likely to be erroneous:

 .. code::

-  mash sketch -u reads.fastq
+  mash sketch -m 2 reads.fastq

 Run :code:`mash dist` with the RefSeq archive as the reference and the read sketch as the query: